External Infrastructure Penetration Testing Service in Singapore [2025]

 6. Lateral Movement: Throughout the network, switch between systems.

-7. Data Exfiltration: Act as though private information has been stolen from the network.
+7. Data Exfiltration: Act like private information has been stolen from the network.

 8. Persistence: Create an entry point into the network for upcoming assaults.